CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a high-quality reference skill that excels in conciseness and actionability, providing comprehensive, copy-paste ready OrbStack commands and configurations.
-Its main weaknesses are the lack of explicit validation/feedback loops in multi-step workflows and the monolithic structure that could benefit from splitting detailed subsections into separate files for better progressive disclosure.
+This is a high-quality reference skill that excels in conciseness and actionability, providing comprehensive, copy-paste ready OrbStack commands and configurations without unnecessary explanation.
+Its main weaknesses are the lack of explicit validation/feedback loops in multi-step workflows and the monolithic structure that could benefit from splitting into focused sub-documents for such a broad topic.

 Suggestions

-Split detailed sections (Docker Integration, Kubernetes, Cloud-Init) into separate reference files and link from the main SKILL.md overview to reduce document size and improve progressive disclosure
+Split detailed sections (Docker Integration, Kubernetes, Cloud-Init) into separate reference files and link from the main SKILL.md to improve progressive disclosure

 DimensionReasoningScore